isaacnmm/pestpolicy-hugo2XX/content/posts/living-room-paint-colors-with-brown-furniture/index.md

 ###  6. White Wall

-Depending on the tone of your brown furniture, you can also decide to introduce white color in the [walls of your living room](https://pestpolicy.com/best-undercoat-paint/).
-By this, you create a clean environment white in turn reflects the nature of your room.
+Depending on the tone of your brown furniture, you can also decide to introduce white color in the [walls of your living room](https://pestpolicy.com/best-undercoat-paint/).By this, you create a clean environment white in turn reflects the nature of your room.
 Being a bright color, it shout more and draws the attention more than the brown furniture therefore neutralizing it.

 ###  7. Red color